lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 background story behing this library, and the specifics of its implementation.

-## Why would I ever implement a search engine client-side
+## What's the point of a client-side search engine?

 Recently, for a web application I was working on, I needed to allow users to search for products in the inventory of several resellers.
 Each of these